 PAX supports the WPS-HA Compact’s vision to dismantle discriminatory barriers that prevent women’s equal participation at the forefront of peace efforts, and to promote the important work of peacebuilders from marginalized groups.

 As a signatory to the WPS-HA Compact, PAX commits to implementing several concrete actions over the next 5 years.
 Firstly, PAX will continue to engage men and boys as partners to reverse harmful gender norms and advance gender equality.
 This will include building on our existing work to address harmful notions of masculinities in the Democratic Republic of Congo (DRC).

 Additionally, PAX commits to supporting women peacebuilders and women participants at all levels and at all stages of peace processes.
 This includes building feminist movements that harness women’s leadership from the ground up and include traditionally marginalized groups.
-PAX will continue to work with our partners such as SIHA and UPP to strengthen local and cross-country women’s movements from all ages and backgrounds contributing to more just, peaceful and inclusive societies.
+In particular, PAX will continue to work with partners to empower local and international women change makers of all ages and backgrounds in their work for political transformation towards just, peaceful and inclusive societies.

 Why is this important?